sunnybeta/one4all/aws/cft/README.md

 Source: [Be A Better Dev](https://www.youtube.com/watch?v=0Sh9OySCyb4)

-A *Cloud Formation Template* is an IaC provider where the user can declarae the AWS resources that make up a stack.
+A *Cloud Formation Template* is an IaC provider where the user can declare the AWS resources that make up a stack.

-- We can write a YAML file and upload it to AWS which will create the stack for us without manual work.
+- We can write a YAML file and upload it to AWS which will create the stack for us without manual work
-- If something goes wrong, then we can easily rollback.
+- If something goes wrong, then we can easily rollback
 - Great for regional expansion
 - Allows code review mechanism for infrastructural change
 - Can be integrated with CI pipeline